 Eco Park is undoubtedly the best-decorated park in Kolkata.
-It houses a lot of activities like cruising, ice skating, cycling, kayaking, zorbing, etc. It also has segregated area as a deer park, butterfly garden.
-Replica of Seven Wonders of the World is the recent addition to this park.
-We wish everybody to visit the original seven wonders of the world.
-But those who really can’t afford due to any problems may visit Eco park to enjoy the miniature or replica version of those wonders, listed below
+It houses a lot of activities like cruising, ice skating, cycling, kayaking, zorbing, etc. It also has a segregated area as a deer park, butterfly garden.
+Certainly, the replica of Seven Wonders of the World is the recent addition to this park.
+Although, I wish everybody could visit the original seven wonders of the world.
+But those who really can’t afford due to any problems may visit Eco-park to enjoy the miniature or replica version of those wonders.
+Listed below

 - Taj Mahal, India

 - Pyramid of Giza, Egypt